Perspectives on the Sabbath: Four Views

 Description

-Skip MacCarty (Andrews University) defends the “Seventh-day” view which argues the fourth commandment is a moral law of God requiring us to keep the seventh day–Saturday–holy.
-Adherents readily assert that Christians, like Jews, are bound to practice the Sabbath only on this day.
+Skip MacCarty (Andrews University) defends the Seventh-day view which argues the fourth commandment is a moral law of God requiring us to keep the seventh day (Saturday) holy.
+It must therefore remain the day of rest and worship for Christians.

-Craig L. Blomberg (Denver Seminary) supports what is known as the “Fulfillment” asserting that only in Christ has the true Sabbath rest come into the present and that on this basis the Sabbath as constituted in the commands of the Old Testament are no longer binding on believers.
+Craig L. Blomberg (Denver Seminary) supports the Fulfillment view which says that since Christ has brought the true Sabbath rest into the present, the Sabbath commands of the Old Testament are no longer binding on believers.

-Charles P. Arand (Concordia Seminary) upholds the “Lutheran” view that the Sabbath commandment was given only as an act of Law and therefore does not concern Christians.
-Rest and worship are required, but they are not tied to a particular day or to particular forms of celebration.
+Charles P. Arand (Concordia Seminary) upholds the Lutheran view that the Sabbath commandment was given to Jews alone and does not concern Christians.
+Rest and worship are still required but not tied to a particular day.

 Additional Info